Project-Based Learning’s time has come.

 After completing a project, students understand content more deeply, remember what they learn and retain it longer than is often the case with traditional instruction.
-Because of this, students who gain content knowledge with PBL are better able to apply what they know and can do to new situations.
+Because of this, students who gain content knowledge with PBL are better able to apply to new situations what they know and can do.

 PBL builds success skills for college, career, and life

 In the 21st-century workplace and in college, success requires more than basic knowledge and skills.
 In a project, students learn how to take initiative and responsibility, build their confidence, solve problems, work in teams, communicate ideas, and manage themselves more effectively.

 The Common Core and other current standards emphasize real-world application of knowledge and skills and the development of success skills, such as critical thinking/problem-solving, collaboration, communication in a variety of media, and speaking and presentation skills.
 PBL is an effective way to meet these goals.

 PBL provides opportunities for students to use technology

 Students are familiar with and enjoy using a variety of tech tools that are a perfect fit with PBL.
 With technology, teachers and students not only find resources and information and create products but also collaborate more effectively and connect with experts, partners, and audiences around the world.

 PBL makes teaching more enjoyable and rewarding

 Projects allow teachers to work closely with active, engaged students doing high-quality, meaningful work and, in many cases, to rediscover the joy of learning alongside their students.